Skip to main content

 Enforce blocks shadow MCPs, but Sessions are empty

 Enforce and Sessions are separate.
 Shadow MCP blocking can work without full session telemetry.
 Complete Set up Sessions.
-For managed deployments, confirm the Sessions MDM field is unset or true (see Enforce → Sessions telemetry), wait for the next bootstrap tick, then restart the AI client.
+For managed deployments, confirm the Sessions package flag is unset or true (see Deploy AI Watch), wait for the next bootstrap tick, then restart the AI client.

 Hook commands cannot find runlayer